Bunt Placement

 - Deciding placement after contact instead of before the pitch, which is mechanically too late to control

-- Ignoring defensive positioning entirely and treating every bunt attempt the same way
+- Ignoring defensive positioning entirely and treating every attempt the same way

 In SwingVantage Motion Lab

-Motion Lab can measure bat angle at the moment of bunt contact, which correlates with intended placement direction, though it cannot independently assess pre-pitch defensive reads.
+Motion Lab can measure bat angle at contact, which correlates with intended direction, though it cannot assess the pre-pitch read itself.

 Frequently asked questions

-The angle of the bat face at contact and the direction of any push or give in the hands are what steer a bunt, not swing effort.
+The angle of the bat face at contact, plus any push or give in the hands.
+Effort has nothing to do with it.

 Read the defense's pre-pitch positioning — which corner is playing in, who is charging hardest — and aim for the space that positioning leaves open.